 - review the competencies of the affected employee;

 - consult with the affected department, specifically identifying issues which may affect the success of a placement;

-- expedite mandatory placement where there is a competency match to position duties and departmental climate; and,
+- expedite reassignment where there is a competency match to position duties and departmental climate; and,

 - provide follow-up counseling to the employee and department, as needed.